Inferring Past Human Actions in Homes with Abductive Reasoning: Experiments and Results

-We train our proposed models on the Action Genome (AG) dataset \cite{ji2020action} for abductive action inference tasks.
-Built upon the Charades dataset \cite{sigurdsson2016hollywood}, the AG dataset contains 9848 videos with 476,000+ object bounding boxes and 1.72 million visual relationships annotated across 234,000+ frames.
-The original objective of this dataset is to study spatial-temporal scene graph generation. \emph{It should be noted that not all video frames in the Charades dataset are used in the AG dataset.
-Only a handful of key frames are used in AG, and we follow the same.} The AG dataset does not provide action annotations.
-To obtain action annotations for snapshots of AG, we leveraged on the Charades dataset which contains action annotations of 157 action classes.
-To be specific, we use frame-level action annotations from Charades to get action annotations for AG snapshots.
-Then we construct the training and testing dataset for abductive action recognition as explained in Equation~\ref{eq.dataset}.
+We extend the Action Genome (AG) dataset \cite{ji2020action} and benchmark all models on the AG dataset for the abductive past action inference task.
+Built upon the Charades dataset \cite{sigurdsson2016hollywood}, the AG dataset contains 9,848 videos with 476,000+ object bounding boxes and 1.72 million visual relationships annotated across 234,000+ frames. \textit{It should be noted that not all video frames in the Charades dataset are used in the AG dataset.
+Only a handful of keyframes are used in AG, and we follow the same.} The AG dataset does not provide action annotations.
+To obtain action annotations for images of AG, we leverage the Charades dataset which contains 157 action classes.
+The process of generating action sets and sequences using images from the Action Genome and action labels from the Charades dataset for the abductive past action inference task is detailed in Section 2 of the supplementary materials.